-DC315 HAS COMPLETED OVER 65 FULL-SCALE, ICC-CERTIFIED THERMAL & IGNITION BARRIER TESTS OVER SPRAY POLYURETHANE FOAM (SPF).
+DC315 HAS COMPLETED OVER 179 FULL-SCALE, ICC-CERTIFIED THERMAL & IGNITION BARRIER TESTS OVER SPRAY POLYURETHANE FOAM (SPF).

 All tests are full scale tests and meet the applicable requirements of 2006 IBC Section 803.2.1; 2009 IBC Section 803.2.1 and Section 2603.9; 2012 IBC Section 803.2.1 and Section 2603.10 Special Approval for Thermal Barrier Alternatives.
-DC315 also meets the requirement as an Ignition Barrier per AC 377, Appendix X at an incredible spread rate of 400 sq. ft. per gallon.
+DC 315 also meets the requirement as an Ignition Barrier per AC 377, Appendix X at an incredible spread rate of 400 sq. ft. per gallon.

-As an Industry we have an obligation to our end users safety.
-Intumescent coatings offer the SPF industry a more economical solution to “CODE REQUIRED” barriers, and a method to apply a barrier where access is difficult.
+Testng is not an OPTION it is a REQUIREMENT.
 Sorting through the codes on when and where an Ignition and Thermal barrier is required is hard enough, but buying a coating is simple if you remember to always lead with one simple question ,” Has your coating been tested on the foam I am using”.
 Understanding the answer is easy, as it is either Yes or NO!
-Please look at our easy to understand testing matrix below.
-It clearly states, what ICC code compliant testing DC315 has passed, on what brands of foam, what test, what date, with whom, WFT and DFT application rate and the certified full scale code required test number so you use your time spraying foam not arguing with code officials.

-Ignition Barriers: Building codes allow an exception to the thermal barrier requirement in attics and crawlspaces where entry is made only for repairs or maintenance (IRC) or for the service of utilities (IBC).
-ACC 377, Appendix X limits alternative materials and assemblies in attic and crawlspaces.
+Ignition Barriers: Building codes allow an exception to the thermal barrier requirement in attics and crawl spaces where entry is made only for repairs or maintenance (IRC) or for the service of utilities (IBC).
+ACC 377, Appendix X limits alternative materials and assemblies in attic and crawl spaces.
 Intumescent coatings are an excellent choice as an alternative ignition barrier.
 The coating must be tested to ACC 377; Appendix X full scale modified NFPA 286 by an accredited testing facility